 - towing and de-ditching gear.

-- (i) filment of a laminated windscreen
+- (ii) filment of a laminated windscreen

-- (iii) windows finled with a film which complies with the state vehicle regulations in the relevant state may be used.
-The use of film which complies with the provisions of Article 253.11 of FIA Appendix d is mandatory for International events and permitted in ARC events.
+- (iii) windows finted with a film which complies with the state vehicle regulations in the relevant state may be used.
+The use of film which complies with the provisions of Article 253.11 of FIA Appendix d is mandatory for international events and permitted in ARC events.